 10. Criminal offenses include "Attempted Crimes" in the above classification.

 Q. IF YOU HAVE ALREADY DONE SAFE PLAY AND HAVE THE NCIS #, DO YOU HAVE TO TAKE SAFE PLAY AGAIN TO REGISTER AS A PROVIDER?

 If you have a current Safe Play Approval (not expired) you can use it for Net Generation.
 Enter your registrant ID on Step 5 of registration.
 If you have proof of your safe

 Q. WHEN CAN WE EXPECT TO RECEIVE OUR PACKAGE AFTER PROVIDER REGISTRATION?

-All Safe Play Approved providers are eligible for the Adidas performance shirt.
-Shirts will start shipping at end of January for all approved providers.
 Kits are shipped out on a weekly basis.
-If you are a certified coach and have clicked that you agree to appear on the search, this will trigger your kit being shipped.
+If you are a coach that belongs to a Professional Tennis Organization and have clicked that you agree to appear on the search, this will trigger your kit being shipped.
 If you are a school teacher or community provider, once you have registered your school or community program in the Management Center, this will trigger your package to ship.
 (See the value prop doc attached for detailed requirements)

 Q. HOW DO I DOWNLOAD THE NET GENERATION COACHING APP?

 The Mobile App will be available to download from your mobile device.